-Long before a storm or hurricane threatens, Progress Energy stands ready to respond.
+Long before a storm or hurricane threatens, Duke Energy stands ready to respond.
 When the storm hits, our employees roll up their sleeves and go to work to restore power interrupted by the storm's fury.

 Here are a few tips to follow for your safety: